shaing04/dsc80-2025-sp/syllabus.md

 ## Communication 💬

-This quarter, we’ll be using Ed as our course message board.
-You will be added to Ed automatically; use the invite link in the section above if you weren't added.
+This quarter, we’ll be using Piazza as our course message board.
+You will be added to Piazza automatically; use the invite link in the section above if you weren't added.

-If you have a question about anything to do with the course — if you’re stuck on a problem, didn’t understand something from lecture, want clarification on course logistics, or just have a general question about data science — you can make a post on Ed.
+If you have a question about anything to do with the course — if you’re stuck on a problem, didn’t understand something from lecture, want clarification on course logistics, or just have a general question about data science — you can make a post on Piazza.
 We only ask that if your question includes some or all of an answer (even if you’re not sure it’s right), please make your post private so that others cannot see it.
 You can also post anonymously to other students if you prefer.

-Course staff will regularly check Ed and try to answer any questions that you have.
+Course staff will regularly check Piazza and try to answer any questions that you have.
 You’re also encouraged to answer questions asked by other students.
 Explaining something is a great way to solidify your understanding of it!

-**Please don’t email individual staff members, just make a private or public Ed post instead.**
+**Please don’t email individual staff members, just make a private or public Piazza post instead.**

 ---